binaryphile/concorde/README.md

 -   `assign` - multiple assignment from array values to local variables

--   `get_here_ary` - get a string from stdin and strip leading whitespace indentation, then assign lines to elements of an array
+-   `get_here_ary` - get a (usually multiline) string from stdin and strip leading whitespace indentation, then assign each line to an element of an array

--   `instantiate` - evaluate a string to interpolate variable references

 -   `wed` - join array elements into a string with the specified delimiter